COVID-19 SAFETY GUIDELINES AND PROTOCOLS

 Services By Reservation

-- Reservations are encouraged.
+- Please make your reservation by 12Noon, Friday.
 You can make a reservation via phone, email, or through our website:

 - Reservations are confirmed when you have heard back from the church office.